 - Elasticsearch is a document-based data storage and retrieval tool tailored to storing and rapidly retrieving information.
 Elasticsearch is used to facilitate the user experience with quicker search results.

-Above, we’ve listed various technologies.
-At this point, you may be thinking, "Okay, I understand that there are a lot of technologies, but which one should I choose for my project?"
+At this point, you may be thinking, "Okay, I understand that there are a lot of technologies, but which one should I choose for my project?".
+Let us make this choice easier for you.

 Your answer will vary by project, as all projects are unique and have specific requirements.
 You can use several different programming languages and databases within the same project.
-For example, it would be reasonable if your primary database is PostgreSQL, you store statistics in MongoDB, and you apply Redis for caches.
+For example, your primary database might be PostgreSQL, you can store statistics in MongoDB, and you can apply Redis for caches.

-For small web applications without complex logic, like landing pages or MVPs, ready-made CMS platforms may be suitable.
+For small web applications without complex logic, like landing pages or MVPs, ready-made CMS platforms are just enough to do the job.
 By choosing an off-the-shelf solution, you save a lot of time and money on the development, but you lose flexibility and functionality.

-If you have a medium-sized (online store, finance, and enterprise) or large (social networks and marketplaces) web application solving non-trivial tasks, then you need to develop an app from scratch using programming languages and frameworks.
+If you have a medium-sized project, such as an online store or a finance app, or a large web application designed to solve a complex task, you will have to develop an app from scratch using programming languages and frameworks.

-There is always the possibility that you will need to hire or replace employees during a project, so you need to think twice about your tech stack before you start web app development.
+Sometimes, you need to hire or replace employees during a project, so you need to think twice about your tech stack before you start web app development, as some technologies are more expensive than others.

-As we mentioned previously, the more popular the language or framework, the more extensive the community of developers.
-The more prominent and active the community around the language, the more ready-made solutions and tools exist.
+As we mentioned previously, the more popular the language or framework, the more extensive the community of developers stands behind it.
+The more prominent and active the developer community is, the more ready-made solutions and tools exist.

-In a nutshell, popular technologies will have more widely available solutions for non-standard tasks and will allow for comfortable, faster, and better development.
-In the long run, more popularity means you could easily maintain the product in the future.
+It means that popular technologies have more available solutions for non-standard tasks, allowing for comfortable, faster, and better development.
+Higher popularity of the technology also means that you can easily maintain the product in the future.

 Please note that SDKs are not available for all popular languages.
 Therefore, you should pay attention to the documentation of the services used, which languages they have an SDK for, and how complicated development would be without an SDK.

-Remember, any high-quality project takes time.
-Using technologies that require less development time may cause the quality of the project to suffer.
+But keep in mind that however rushed you might be, any high-quality project takes time.
+Using technologies that require less development time may compromise the quality of the final deliverables.

 Let's take a look at the stacks that are at the core of some popular web applications that have proved their performance.